We observed in the garden that green-seeded (G) peas are dominant... | Channels for Pearson+

 4. Genetic Mapping and Linkage Crossing Over and Recombinants

 We observed in the garden that green-seeded (G) peas are dominant over yellow-seeded (g) peas and purple-flowered (P) peas are dominant over white-flowered (p) peas.
-If we cross dominant true-breeding peas and recessive true-breeding peas, what will be the genotype of the offspring in the F1 progeny?
+We conducted an experiment by crossing the dominant true-breeding peas and recessive true-breeding peas and obtained heterozygous offspring.
+After obtaining the F1 dihybrid, we conducted a test cross by crossing the F1 dihybrid in a recessive true-breeding pea.
+We then obtain a total of 135 recombinants out of 520 offspring in the F2 progeny.
+Using these values, what is the distance between gene G and gene P?

 We observed in the garden that green-seeded (G) peas are dominant over yellow-seeded (g) peas and purple-flowered (P) peas are dominant over white-flowered (p) peas.
-If we cross dominant true-breeding peas and recessive true-breeding peas, what will be the genotype of the offspring in the F1 progeny?
+We conducted an experiment by crossing the dominant true-breeding peas and recessive true-breeding peas and obtained heterozygous offspring.
+After obtaining the F1 dihybrid, we conducted a test cross by crossing the F1 dihybrid in a recessive true-breeding pea.
+We then obtain a total of 135 recombinants out of 520 offspring in the F2 progeny.
+Using these values, what is the distance between gene G and gene P?

 ANSWERS OPTIONS